 Welsummers are what typically comes to mind when one thinks “rooster”.
 In fact, it is speculated, because of their amazingly close resemblance, that the Corn-Flakes rooster is a Welsummer…

-Welsummers are medium weight chickens.
+This breed is medium weight.
 A Standard Welsummer rooster will weigh ~7-8 pounds and a Standard Welsummer hens will weigh ~4-6 pounds.
 However, bantam (miniature) variations are available.
-A bantam welsummer rooster will weigh ~34 ounces and a bantam Welsummer hen will weigh ~30 ounces.
+A bantam Welsummer rooster will weigh ~34 ounces and a bantam Welsummer hen will weigh ~30 ounces.

 Welsummers are fairly hardy except roosters have large, pointed, single combs.
 For this reason, they are prone to frost-bite on their combs in below-freezing temperatures.
-However, Welsummer hens have fairly small combs which makes it much less of an issue for the hens.
+However, the hens have fairly small combs which makes hens less susceptible.

-Wesummer hens lay ~200 eggs per year.
-Welsummers also lay beautiful Burgundy/reddish-brown eggs.
-Welsummer eggs are also commonly mottled/speckled.
+Wesummer hens lay ~180 eggs per year.
+Although this is a decant amount, Welsummers are known to be seasonal layers and do not lay well through colder seasons (unlike Faverolles).
+Welsummers lay beautiful Burgundy/reddish-brown eggs.
+The eggs are also commonly mottled/speckled.
 This gives them a unique, colorful appearance.
 However, Welsummer chickens are not just superb egg-layers, they are also known for their meat quality.

 Welsummers generally are very easy-going and have mellow temperaments.
-Welsummers are also generally very good with being handled.
-However, since Welsummers are smaller than many other breeds and generally submissive, they may get bullied/picked on when placed in large flocks or with other, bigger breeds.
+Additionally, they are generally very good with being handled.
+However, since Welsummers are generally submissive, they may get bullied/picked on when placed in large flocks or with other, bigger breeds.

 Welsummers bear confinement fairly well.
-However, oddly, at the same time, they are highly productive foragers.
-This means, when free range, Welsummers are very cost efficient.
+However, at the same time, they are productive foragers and enjoy roaming

 The Welsummer is reputably a very intelligent breed.
 I have experienced this by a definite.
-My Welsummer hen (Donna) is an escape artist… and a good flyer (bad combo).
-Both my Welsummers are also very thoughtful and have the mental capacities to come up with solutions for issues they encounter.
+My Welsummer hen (Dona) is an escape artist… and a good flyer (bad combo).
+My Welsummer rooster (Henry) had very strong flock-keeping instincts while still remaining docile towards people.